Lord Luce: To ask Her Majesty's Government when they expect to reach conclusions following their review of the Fit for Work Scheme.

 Martyn Day: To ask the Secretary of State for Work and Pensions, how many personal independence payment claimants who no longer receive mobility payment are having taxis paid for under the Access to Work scheme; and if he will make a statement.

 Shabana Mahmood: To ask the Secretary of State for Work and Pensions, for what reasons people receiving Access to Work grants do not receive a monthly statement setting out the amount of their remaining allowance.

-Andrew Stephenson: To ask the Secretary of State for Work and Pensions, how many people in (a) the North West, (b) Lancashire and (c) Pendle have found lasting work through the Work Programme.
+David Linden: To ask the Secretary of State for Work and Pensions, how many people in Glasgow East constituency received support through the Access to Work scheme in each of the last five years.